- This event has passed.

 Don’t just listen to stories, tell your own!

 Do you love Ira, have a secret crush on Terry Gross, or wanna be Audie Cornish when you grow up?
-Come to Radio Camp’s January Boot Camp and learn how to produce a radio story from start to finish.
-This hands on class will cover the basics of writing for the ear, (very different than print) and producing for radio using professional equipment and software.
-The provision of a laptop for financially challenged students is possible.
+Come to Radio Camp’s September Boot Camp and learn how to produce a radio story from start to finish.
+This hands on class will cover the basics of writing for the ear (very different than print) and producing for radio using professional equipment and software.
 Be prepared to grab your gear and hit the streets.
 Learn interviewing and mic techniques by doing the real thing.
 Voicing will also be covered.
-Students will produce two stories over the course of the weekend.
+Students will produce one story over the course of the weekend.

 10:00 a.m. – 6:00 p.m., in class